 Bluntly, Hawks’ inimitable skill as a director is not spectacularly put to the test in Bringing Up Baby, a film that is primarily pleasured to enjoy the company of the unscrupulous but inimitably clever screenplay by Dudley Nichols and Hagar Wilde and the fire-and-ice, totally askew performances of stars Katherine Hepburn and Cary Grant.
-Hardly visually inept, Russell Metty’s cinematography is admirably suffused in a darkness traditionally considered unbecoming of the comedy genre, adding a layer of mystique and anxiety to the midnight leopard search that covers the back-half of the picture, and the editing is comedy filmmaking at its slippery, staccato best.
+Still, it’s hardly visually inept; Russell Metty’s cinematography is admirably suffused in a darkness traditionally considered unbecoming of the comedy genre, adding a layer of mystique and anxiety to the midnight leopard search that covers the back-half of the picture.
+And the editing is comedy filmmaking at its slippery, staccato best.
 But Baby is a pre-visual picture for the most part, hardly an aesthetic masterpiece but at least a verbal one.
 Befitting Maria DiBattista’s commentary that “in the talkative world of comedy, however, silence is not something that is broken, or that we subside back into, but something that is achieved.
 We are not born into a noiseless world”, the dialogue is not circumstantial but a fount for the messiness of human discourse and interpersonal befuddlement, for the conflagration of communication as the presence of the social world of others throws the distinctly contingent nature of the individual into sharp relief.